distillpub/post--multimodal/src/paper.md

 An alternative possibility is to look at the distribution of activations conditioned on a category.
 We take this approach in our second plot for the Trump neuron.
 These plots can help characterize how the neuron responds to rare categories in regions of higher density, and can help resolve concerns about recall.
 However, one needs some way to get samples conditioned on a category for these experiments, and it’s possible that your process may not be representative.
 For our purposes, since these neurons are so high-level, we used a popular image search to sample images in a category.

 <h3 id="faceted-feature-visualization">
 Faceted Feature Visualization
 </h3>

 <p>
-    A neuron is said to have multiple facets<d-cite bibtex-key="nguyen2016multifaceted"></d-cite> if there are multiple distinct cases that they fire for —
-    that is, if a feature can be described as <i>OR(case_1, case_2, …)</i>.
-    For example, a pose-invariant dog-head detector that detects dog heads tilted to the left, right, or facing straight on<d-cite bibtex-key="olah2020zoom"
+    A neuron is said to have multiple facets<d-cite bibtex-key="nguyen2016multifaceted"></d-cite> if it responds to multiple, distinct categories of images.
+For example, a pose-invariant dog-head detector detects dog heads tilted to the left, right, or facing straight on<d-cite bibtex-key="olah2020zoom"></d-cite>.
+A grocery store detector <d-cite bibtex-key="nguyen2016multifaceted"></d-cite> fires for both the exteriors and interiors of grocery stores.
+Boundary detectors <d-cite bibtex-key="olah2020overview"></d-cite> look for a difference in texture from one side to the other but doesn’t care which is which.
+A neuron may even fire for many different, unrelated categories of images <d-cite bibtex-key="olah2017feature,olah2020zoom"></d-cite>.
+We refer to these as polysemantic neurons.
-    ></d-cite
-    >, or a boundary detector which looks for a difference in texture from one side to the other but doesn’t care which is which<d-cite bibtex-key="olah2020overview"
-    ></d-cite
-    >, or a “grocery store” output neuron that detects both exterior and interior views of a grocery store<d-cite
-    bibtex-key="nguyen2016multifaceted"
-    ></d-cite
-    >.
-(You may also be familiar with the idea of a “polysemantic” neuron<d-cite bibtex-key="olah2017feature,olah2020zoom"></d-cite>.
-Polysemantic
-    neurons are a special type of multifaceted neuron in which the facets are unrelated.)
 </p>

 <p>